 You may have fallen into the habit of thinking of your insurance companies as providers of a service that can provide you with peace of mind.
 But there is nothing altruistic about what insurance companies do and why they exist.
 They are in the business of making profits—and insurance is very big business.
 They do not exist for the benefit of their policyholders; they exist to enrich their shareholders.
 Their interests and yours are not compatible.

 As a consequence, insurance companies often employ tactics designed to save them as much money as possible, through the underpayment of claims.
 The methods they use will vary according to the type of claim.
 These are just a few examples of the many ways insurers attempt to pay you less than your claim is worth:

 - In accident injury claims, the insurance company will often offer a quick but very low settlement before you have time to assess the severity of your injuries.

-- In property damage claims, they may take advantage of your urgent need to quickly repair or replace your home and offer you less than your claim is worth for a prompt settlement.
+- In property damage claims, they may take advantage of your urgent need to quickly repair or replace your home contents and offer you less than your claim is worth for a prompt settlement.

 - In any insurance claim, the company may delay payment for so long you are in a state of financial desperation and willing to take just about any offer.

 This having been said, when you buy an insurance policy, you are entering into a contract with the provider; implicit in that contract is the understanding that you can expect to be dealt with fairly and in good faith.
 This means that your claim should be promptly investigated and not unreasonably delayed or denied, and that the payment should be adequate compensation for your damages.
 When the company fails in this regard, you may have a case for a bad faith law suit against your insurer.

 What to Do When Your Insurance Company Lowballs Your Claim